 - How much is Universal Credit?

-- How do I claim and manage Universal Credit online?
+- How to claim and manage Universal Credit

 - How is Universal Credit paid?

-- How will Universal Credit affect those not in full time work or not working enough?
+- How Universal Credit affects those not in full time work (work related requirements)?

 - Universal Credit and volunteering

 - Extra help and support under Universal Credit

 - Will my benefit go up or down when I transfer to Universal Credit?